-The camp Health Lodge is manned and open twenty-four hours a day for first aid treatment and emergencies.
+The Camp Medical Room is manned and operational twenty-four hours a day for first aid treatment and emergencies.
 All minor injuries occurring at the campsites should be treated by the Scout Leader or trained scout at the camp site.
 If an injury requires more than cleaning and a band-aid, it is not considered minor.
-All injuries or sickness, large or small, should be reported to the First Aid officer on duty.
+All injuries or sickness, large or small, should be reported to the First Aid officer on duty, regardless of where first aid was performed.
 Proper care of any injured person is of the utmost importance.

 Arrangements have been made with the local hospitals for any treatment, which cannot be handled by the camp First Aid officer.
 Emergency medical transportation is available at the camp at all times.
-If treatment is required outside of camp, the parents or emergency contact person will be notified by the Scoutmaster.
+If treatment is required outside of camp, the parents or emergency contact person will be notified by the Scoutmaster or Camp Administrator.
 The hospital or clinic will also be contacted prior to arrival.
 Two adult leaders from each troop must accompany the Scout to the Emergency Room.

-If this is necessary, the Camp Administrator and Assistant Camp Administrator will assume responsibility for the remaining Scouts from the Troop, unless more Adult Leaders are available.
+If this is necessary, the Camp Administrator and Assistant Camp Administrator will assume responsibility for the remaining Scouts from the Troop, unless adequate unit Leaders are available.